hrittik444/financial-algorithms-trading-python/README.md

-# Financial Analysis and Algorithmic Trading using Python
+# Quantitative Finance and Algorithmic Trading using Python
 <p><em>Work In Progress...</em></p>

 ### Files: